Valentine’s Day can be about more than roses and champagne.

 If you’re already watching the sunset, you might as well stay for the stars!
 For amateur astronomers, there are plenty of stargazing apps available on your phone to help you identify planets, stars, nebulae, and more!

-Killarney Provincial Park recently became Ontario’s first provincial park to receive a Dark Sky Preserve designation from the Royal Astronomical Society of Canada.
+Killarney Provincial Park became Ontario’s first provincial park to receive a Dark Sky Preserve designation from the Royal Astronomical Society of Canada.
 That means you’re more likely to see the night sky in its natural splendor.

 Make sure to dress for the temperature and bring your hot beverage of choice in a thermos to keep warm.
 We suggest hot chocolate!